-As we begin to explore the world of cookieless digital advertising, marketers will likely be focusing much of their attention on walled gardens with valuable first-party data.
+As we explore the world of cookieless digital advertising, marketers will be focusing much of their attention on walled gardens with valuable first-party data.
 However, even walled gardens have issues we will need to navigate through in order to achieve business goals which are tangible to the financial guardians of brands.

 Most analysts predict that walled gardens (in particular Google) will be the safest place to conduct audience targeted buys in 2024.
 Even while Google’s DSP allows marketers to buy a lot of inventory, it is currently more limited in audio, connected TV and DOOH inventory.
 These are channels where context is probably more important than the precision of the audience and where there is likely going to be a need to diversify to other advertising platforms to achieve a successful omni-channel strategy.

 Using Facebook User Data

-Facebook does have robust behavioral data from signed-in users; however, iOS 14.5 makes it a lot more challenging to perform audience-based buys and to attribute conversions.
+Facebook does have robust behavioral data from signed-in users; however, iOS 15 makes it more challenging to perform audience-based buys and to attribute conversions.
 Some of our early campaigns showed a 15x increase in CPA within the platform, but nearly no impact on actual sales.
 This means that conversion data on the Facebook platform was (and is) solely directional for most advertisers.
 While good for the business, this might be more challenging for marketers trying to prove their marketing is “working.”

 Should You Trust the Algorithm?